vapourcat/judgement_classfier/README.md

-# Using BERT model for judgements classification
+# Using BERT model for Children's judgements classification
 ## Datasets topic
 > Welfare、Sexassault
 ## Model result we train